ahmadkheder-401-advanced-javascript/data-structure-and-algorithim/README.md

 BST.contains(value);
 ```

-- Performs preorder traversal of a tree
+- Performs preorder traversal of a tree.

 ```javascript
 BST.preOrder();
 ```

-- Performs inorder traversal of a tree
+- Performs inorder traversal of a tree.

 ```javascript
 BST.inOrder();
 ```

-- Performs postorder traversal of a tree
+- Performs postorder traversal of a tree.

 ```javascript
 BST.postOrder();